Ray1358/Ai-Math-Tutor/README.md

 3. Open the "backend" directory as a project in IntelliJ and wait for everything to load and index without clicking anything.

 4. Press the green arrow in IntelliJ to run the project.
+This will take a while when running it for the first time because it needs to process the pdfs and pull the AI model.
+Wait until it says "Started MathTutorApplication" in the IntelliJ console before moving on to step 5.

 5. In your browser go to http://localhost:8080/